Hannes-Schniz/AdventOfCode/README.md

-# Advent fo code
+# Advent of code

-This is an assortment of my solutions of the advent of code in different langauages.
+This is an assortment of my solutions of the advent of code in different languages.